AllyStrong Lifestyle Coaching

-I’m going to be honest…this blog was hard for me to write.
+I have to admit…this blog was hard to write.
 Why?
-Because I never want to give my readers the impression that I’m judging them.
-And talking about reasons why people don’t make time to exercise, eat right, and unwind/destress can seem like I’m coming from steroids australia a “I’m better than you ’cause I’ve got it all figured out” kind of place.
-But I don’t have it all figured out, and never will.
-I’ve just found what works for me on most days, I continue to stay connected to my motivators, and I make sure I fit it time to re-energize.
-And at the core of it all, that’s what I want to help you do!
-Find your reasons for wanting to make changes, figure out if you’re truly willing to do the work required, and finding creative, deliberate ways to make it work.
-All while finding balance, treating yourself to challenges (because that’s how we grow), and finding an immense appreciation for yourself in the process.
+Because I don’t want to give my readers the impression that I am judging them.
+And talking about why people don’t make time to exercise, eat right, relax and stress is the kind of “I’m better than you because I’ve got it all figured out” kind of place I may seem to be coming from Steroid Australia.
+But I do not have it all figured out, and never will.
+But I have not figured it all out and never will.
+I just find what works for me most days, stay connected to my motivations, and set aside time for re-energization.
+And at the core of it all, I want to help you do that.
+It’s about finding out why you want to make a change, figuring out if you’re really willing to do the work that needs to be done, and finding creative and intentional ways to make it happen.
+To find balance, to challenge ourselves (because that’s how we grow), and to find great appreciation for ourselves in the process.

-2) Not willing to give up certain things (TV, Facebook surfing every 10 minutes, etc)
+2) Not wanting to give up certain things (TV, surfing Facebook every 10 minutes, etc.)

-4) Thinking we need more time for exercise, healthy eating, stress relief than we actually do
+4) They believe they need more time for exercise, healthy eating, and stress reduction than they actually have.

-Let’s take a gander at each of these.
+Let’s take a quick look at each of these.

-* Poor time management is a killer of all things productive.
-Man, am I learning this with starting a business!
-If I’m going to get done all that I need and want to accomplish, I have to seriously reconsider how I manage my time.
-I am up at 4 a.m. everyday, getting in some writing and sometimes gym time, regardless of whether I really need to be or not.
-Think I’m crazy?
-Maybe But work and training at the gym are top tier priorities, and I get so much done between 4:00-7:30 before my munchkins wake up.
-It’s awesome!
-But in full disclosure, I’m 100% a morning person.
-If you asked me to stay up past 10:00 at night, no way!
-So why would I get up so early on the days I don’t need to?
-Because connolly drive medical centre that’s when my energy is at it’s highest, and no one needs me at 4 a.m.
-And, because life happens.
-I know that my pre-planned schedule will never go the way I anticipate, and when things come up (kids getting sick, snow days, me getting sick) I will be ahead of the game.
-It’s my way of using my energy wisely.
+Poor time management decreases productivity.
+I learned this the hard way when I started my business.
+If you want to accomplish all that you need and want to accomplish, you have to seriously rethink how you manage your time.
+I get up at 4 a.m. every day and take time for writing and sometimes the gym, whether I really need it or not.
+Do you think I am crazy?
+No. But work and gym workouts are my top priorities, and I get a lot done between 4:00 and 7:30 before the kids wake up.
+That’s great, and I’m glad I’m able to do that.
+But to be honest, I am 100% a morning person.
+If you ask me to stay up until after 10pm, I absolutely can’t!
+I’m not a morning person.
+So why do I get up so early on days when I don’t have to?
+Because Connolly Drive Medical Center is when my energy is at its highest and no one needs me at 4 am.
+My pre-planned schedule never goes as expected, and if something goes wrong (kids get sick, snow day or me), I can get ahead of it.
+That is my way of using my energy wisely.

-So we must take an honest look at how and where we spend our zone out time.
-If it is TV, are there shows we could stand to give up?
-That would likely free up 30 minutes to an hour a day.
-Wow!
-Think about that for a minute.
-A whole extra hour?
-Does that TV show add value to our life?
-If not, we can let it go…we can always change our mind and come back to it.
+So we need to take an honest look at how and where we are spending our time zoned out.
+If it is on TV, are there programs that we can give up?
+If so, we should be able to free up 30 minutes to an hour a day.
+Amazing!!!
+Think about it for a moment.
+That’s an entire extra hour, right?
+Does that TV program add value to our lives?
+If not, let it go…we can always change our minds and come back to it.

-* Too many commitments.
-This one is a toughy.
-I find when talking to people, that sometimes they put a good bit of their self worth in being busy, busy, busy!
-If they’re not super busy, all the time, that means they’re not helping anyone.
-It’s hard to say no sometimes!
-But we have to consider what we’re saying yes to.
-My mentor, Jill Coleman of JillFit Physiques, argues that often times when we constantly say yes to primobolan people, even when we really don’t want to, we are depriving them of the experience of doing that thing for themselves and learning from it.
+Too many commitments.
+This is difficult.
+When I talk to people, I realize that sometimes people put their value on being busy, busy, busy.
+If you are not super busy all the time, it means you are not serving anyone.
+It’s hard to say no. But you have to think about what you are saying yes to.
+My mentor, Jill Coleman of JillFit Physiques, says that when we constantly say yes to primobolan people, even when we really don’t want to, we are often robbing them of the experience of doing that thing for themselves and learning from it I argue.
 We want to be all things to all people.
-But, what about being what WE need us to be?
+But what about being what we need to be?
 Where does that fit in?
-Let’s leave this one at that, and really challenge ourselves to make a list of all our time commitments.
-Ask ourselves what we are getting out of each of them, and what would happen if we let some of them go.
-Would the other people involved survive without our participation?
-How might it benefit them?
+Let’s leave this one out and really challenge ourselves to make a list of all-time commitments.
+Then consider what would happen if we let some of them go.
+Would the others involved be able to live without our participation?
+How would our participation benefit them?

-Thinking we need more time than we really do.
-How long do you think you need to exercise, de-stress a little and maintain sustainable, healthy eating habits?
-I mean on a daily basis.
-Let’s look at exercise first.
-I promise you, you don’t actually NEED more than 30 minutes a day if you are working out at the right intensity and are approaching it with intent.
-What do I mean by that?
-Did you know most people in the gym spend half their time talking, thinking about what exercise to do next, performing a workout that doesn’t even meet their intended goals?
-In other words, wasting time.
-I see it every single day.
-People on the treadmill for an hour, then moving on to strength training for 30 minutes or so, then stretching, talking, and on and on.
-No wonder we don’t want to start exercising!
-It takes forever!
+Thinking we need more time than we actually do.
+How much time do you think it takes to exercise, relieve a little stress, or maintain sustainable, healthy eating habits?
+That means on a daily basis.
+Let’s start with exercise.
+If you are intentional about exercising at an appropriate intensity, I assure you that you will never need more than 30 minutes a day.
+What does that mean?
+Did you know that most people spend half their time at the gym chatting, trying to figure out what exercise to do next, or doing an exercise that doesn’t meet their intended goals?
+In other words, they are wasting time.
+I see it every day.
+An hour on the treadmill, 30 minutes of strength training, then stretching, talking, etc. No wonder this makes people not want to start exercising.
+It takes time.
 But it doesn’t have to.
-Get a plan together.
-If we don’t know what to do when it comes to exercise, we can solicit some help.
-Go to the gym, or clenbuterol for sale our living room, with purpose and intent…get in, get out.
-Same with eating habits.
-There are hacks out there to help us, and all we have to do is ask someone who is already doing it.
-I’ve found that de-stressing usually happens best at 3 times during the day 1) in the morning before things get hairy, 2) after lunch, or 3) at night when we cozy up in bed.
-Take 5 or 10 minutes and put some relaxing music on and let our mind go.
-YouTube some meditation music.
-We can relax in our car before heading back in the office.
-Set our phone alarm and be intentional.
-I do this in the morning while I’m waiting for my coffee to brew.
-Or go to bed 5-10 minutes early.
-Just take a step
+Make a plan.
+If you don’t know what to do about exercise, it’s okay to ask for help.
+Whether it’s at the gym or at the Clenbuterol distributor, go to your living room with purpose and intention…get in, get out.
+The same goes for our eating habits.
+There are hacks out there to help us and all we have to do is ask those who are already doing it.
+I have found that there are three times of the day that are best for stress reduction.
+Put on some relaxing music for 5 or 10 minutes and let your mind go.
+Listen to music for meditation on YouTube.
+Relax in the car before heading back to the office.
+Set an alarm on your cell phone and be intentional about it.
+I do this in the morning while waiting for my coffee to brew.
+Or I go to bed 5-10 minutes early.
+Just take a step.

-It’s OK Not to Be OK: 5 Ways to Accept the Bad Days and Still Keep Truckin’
+It’s OK, It’s Not OK.
+5 Ways to Accept Bad Days and Still Keep Trying

-Have you ever know someone that is ridiculously positive, like ALL the time?
-No matter what, they’re all…”Look on the bright side”, or “Be grateful for what you have”, blah, blah, blah.
-Don’t they know that sometimes we just need to feel the bad days.
-They happen, it’s called life.
-I consider myself to be one of the most positive people I know, but that has definitely not always been the case, and that doesn’t mean I don’t have bad days…believe me I do!
-I know I’ve shared a little about my past with you all, but here’s a little more.
+Do you know someone who is always ridiculously positive?
+No matter what, all they can say is, “Look on the bright side,” or “Be thankful for what you have.”
+I think sometimes things happen that we don’t like.
+That’s just the way life is.
+I consider myself one of the most positive people I know, but that hasn’t always been the case, and that doesn’t mean I don’t have bad days.
+Now that I have told you a little about my past, let me tell you a little more.

 I was a laxative bulimic for 8 years.
-That means every time I ate, no matter the amount, I would swallow down about 6-8 laxatives to get rid of the food.
-I was in a constant state of dehydration, which led to heart palpatations, dizziness, headaches, dry mouth, etc. I would get so depleted of nourishment through this process, but I would still force myself to exercise hours upon hours a day.
-It was never enough.
-Then, because my body was so completely drained, I would binge on any food I could get my hands on.
-Aaaand the cycle would repeat.
+This meant that every time I ate, regardless of the amount, I swallowed about 6-8 laxatives to get rid of food.
+I was constantly dehydrated, which caused heart palpitations, dizziness, headaches, and dry mouth.
+This is how my nutritional needs were depleted, but I still pushed myself to exercise for hours and hours every day.
+It still wasn’t enough.
+And because my body was completely depleted, I would eat whatever I could get my hands on.
+And the cycle repeated itself.
 I was in a black hole.
-Isolated, angry, depressed, bitchy, unhappy, resentful hopeless, you name it.
-It absolutely controlled my every thought, feeling, my life.
-I tried psychologists, registered dieticians … all the “normal” anavar australia solutions.
-Nada.
-What I didn’t know was that I needed to ditch the normal, I needed something that would allow me to completely stop the obsessive, restrictive, all or nothing mentality.
-BUT, I was the one who had to make that decision to try something else.
-And thank God I took that leap!
+I was isolated, angry, depressed, whiny, unhappy, resentful, hopeless, you name it.
+It was completely dominating my thoughts, emotions, and life.
+I tried psychologists, registered dieticians … all the “normal” Anavar Australia solutions.
+But what I didn’t know was that I was not a “normal” person.
+What I didn’t know was that I needed to ditch the normal, I needed something that would allow me to completely stop the obsessive, restrictive, all-or-nothing mindset.
+But it was I who had to make the decision to try something else.
+And thank God I made that decision.

 I hired a coach.
-I didn’t have any idea what to expect, but I was out of options.
-It was this, or I was going to live the rest of my miserable life in the pit of an eating disorder and probably not see my kids reach their 20s.
+I didn’t know what was going to happen, but I had no choice.
+It was this, or I was going to live the rest of my miserable life in an eating disorder hole and probably never see my kids reach their 20s.
 Pretty sad, right?
-NO!
-Do not feel sorry for me, or anyone else struggling.
-Be empathetic, but do not pity them.
-My coach empowered and guided me to understand that I held the reigns the whole time.
-The eating disorder did not control me, it was not my identity.
-It is my cross to bear, and I’m finally at a point where I can be grateful for what it has taught me and accepting of where it has brought me.
-I set goals with my coach, daily actions to move me forward.
-Did I have slip ups?
-Ha!
-You have no idea Did I question whether this was going to work?
-You betcha!
-Was I tempted to give up and just accept the fact that I was sick and broken?
-Just about every day!
-And this pissed me off!
-Here I was doing something different, challenging the norms, and I still wasn’t “fixed”.
-I still had bad days.
-I thought once I got a coach, set some goals, learned new habits, that it would all just poof! click, and I’d be better.
-Soooo not the case!
+No. I am not.
+Do not feel sorry for me or any other sufferer.
+Sympathize, but do not pity.
+My coach empowered and guided me to understand that I was in control all along.
+My eating disorder does not control me, nor is it my identity.
+My eating disorder is my cross, and I am finally at the point where I can appreciate what it has taught me and accept what it has brought me.
+I work with my coach to set goals and take action every day to move me forward.
+Did I fail at some things?
+Ha!!!
+Have you ever wondered if this would work?
+That’s right.
+Been tempted to give up and accept the fact that I am sick and broken?
+Every day, and this infuriated me!
+I was doing something different, challenging the norm, but I still wasn’t “cured”.
+I was still having bad days.
+I thought that if I got a coach, set goals, and developed new habits, everything would go poof and get better, but it didn’t.
+It wasn’t.

-The bad days never really stop, do they?
-All we can do is learn to roll with them, deal with them as they come and develop ways to tackle them.
-Don’t walk around in anticipation of them, though.
-When you’re living a fitness and nutrition lifestyle that isn’t superdrol meant for you, that’s not forever sustainable, you know it in your gut.
-You are in constant worry mode because you know that any results you achieve are temporary.
-But, when you find that sweet spot, where you actually enjoy the way you eat and exercise, that worry goes away!
-And dealing with the bad days becomes a hell of a lot easier.
-And that’s where I eventually got with my coach and let me tell you…it was a revelation!
-So now when I have bad days and I feel frustrated, stuck and not seeing progress, mentally or physically, these are the 5 tools I use to deal:
+Bad days never stop, do they?
+All we can do is learn how to cope and tackle them as they happen.
+But let’s not walk around expecting it to happen.
+When you live a lifestyle of fitness and nutrition that is not superdrol meant for you, you know it in your gut that it is not sustainable forever.
+You go into a constant worry mode because you know that any results you achieve will be temporary.
+But when you find that sweet spot, where you actually eat and enjoy the way you exercise, that worry goes away!
+In this case, its no such worry.
+And it makes it so much easier to deal with bad days.
+So I decided to talk to my coach and this was a great discovery.
+So now, when I have a bad day, when I get frustrated, stuck, or don’t see any progress mentally or physically, these are the 5 coping strategies I use.